Projects

 What is MoodRadar

 MoodRadar is an experimental, single-file HTML application that turns high-volume Twitch chat into clear, real-time visual insights.
-Instead of struggling to read thousands of scrolling messages, it instantly shows the overall emotional pulse and consensus of the chat.
+Instead of struggling to read thousands of scrolling messages per minute, it instantly shows the overall emotional pulse and consensus of the chat across 11 distinct mood categories.

 How It Works